SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 22 May, 2024 at 23:34:33
+# Last Refreshed - 23 May, 2024 at 23:34:19
 The Latest Activity was a VirtualRide -

-<b>Zwift - At/Overs in London</b>
+<b>Zwift - Make A Break For It in Watopia</b>

-which happened on 22 May, 2024 at 17:27:01
+which happened on 23 May, 2024 at 17:26:18

-Which is 0 years, 0 months, 0 days, 6 hours and 7 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 6 hours and 8 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/11472832514
+You can see it here https://www.strava.com/activities/11480423256

 ## Number of Rides
 How many rides have I done each year?